WKRC-TV: History

 Cincinnati cable viewers were concerned that WKRC-DT2 would face the same problems as WBQC.
 For years, Time Warner Cable had refused to carry that station full-time, and eventually the station brokered an agreement to air WB prime time on a leased access channel which was barely promoted.
 However, Time Warner Cable was a division of Time Warner at the time (who would be half-owner of The CW), so it was in the company's best interest to air WKRC-DT2 over its systems.
 By late in the day on September 17, Time Warner Cable agreed to carry the new station only hours before the network's launch on September 18.
 WKRC-DT2 launched on Time Warner channel 2 in prime time only to start out with and 24 hours a day on digital cable channel 913, before earning a full-time broadcast basic placement on channel 20 as of October 18, displacing WBQC and a commercial access channel.
 The station also debuted on Insight Communications and DirecTV under WBQC's former channel slots.
 As a result, the channel can be viewed by 66% of the local population.

-While now branded as simply "The CW Cincinnati," the subchannel originally branded as "The CinCW," a portmanteau with "Cincy", a common nickname for the city.
+While now branded as simply "The CW Cincinnati", the subchannel originally branded as "The CinCW", a portmanteau with "Cincy", a common nickname for the city.
 It currently airs the entire CW schedule in-pattern with films and syndicated programming (and sometimes second runs of WKRC's programming) airing outside network hours along with occasional coverage of high school sports and/or telecasts from FC Cincinnati on weekends.
 In the event of breaking news (either from WKRC or CBS News) or sports coverage, WKRC-DT2 airs CBS programming when needed.
 Repeats of some shows formerly aired by WKRC, along with the second half of CBS' Face the Nation, can also be seen.
 Through The CW, it also carried the daily self-titled talk show of local WLW radio personality Bill Cunningham until that show ended in 2016.

+Due to a conflict on Bally Sports Ohio, WKRC-DT2 aired a Blue Jackets game on April 4, 2023.

 Programming

 During its first few years as a CBS affiliate, WKRC-TV ran the entire schedule except for several hours of the CBS Saturday morning cartoon lineup which would soon be reduced to only a few hours.
-Once that reduction was made, WKRC-TV began running the entire CBS schedule with an occasional exception.
-Syndicated programs currently broadcast on WKRC-TV include Dr. Phil, Inside Edition, Entertainment Tonight, and Comics Unleashed.
+Once that reduction was made, WKRC-TV began running the entire CBS schedule with occasional exceptions.

 Sports programming

 In 1998, the station became the primary home market outlet for most Cincinnati Bengals games when CBS acquired the AFC broadcast rights.
 Previously, most Bengals games aired on WLWT as NBC carried the AFC.
+Until 2023, WKRC also annually simulcast coverage of the Cincinnati Reds opening day game from what is now FanDuel Sports Network Ohio.